ve3wmb/OrionWspr/README.md

 # OrionWspr

 Consider this to be Alpha Software.
-Current version is: v0.08a
+Current version is: v0.09a

 In an effort to make this code compatible with U3S-Clone boards (N2NXZ, DL6OW) it now uses the SoftWire.h library rather than Wire.h to implement software I2C communication with the Si5351a.

 Current Limitations :
-- hardcoded 4 character grid square (will be replaced by Grid Square derived from GPS Coordinates)
 - currently only encodes and sends primary WSPR Message, not secondary message containing Telemetry info.
 - beacons on a single band/frequency

-Changes in this current version were : add two additional files OrionSerialMonitor.h and OrionSerialMonitor.cpp to implement a primative serial shell and implement software error logging and state machine tracing capabilities.

 Current compile stats are:

-Sketch uses 14928 bytes or 45% (previousyl 37%) of program storage space.
+Sketch uses 16788 bytes or 54% (previousyl 45%) of program storage space.
 Maximum is 30720 bytes.
-Global variables use 937 bytes or 45% (previously 39%) of dynamic memory, leaving 1111 bytes for local variables.
+Global variables use 946 bytes or 946 (previously 45%) of dynamic memory, leaving 1102 bytes for local variables.
 Maximum is 2048 bytes.

 For this sketch to work properly you will need to calibrate the Si5351a Clock to determine the CORRECTION value.